00 Days

 Preconference Workshop B

-Sharon Hallmark, AAP, APRP, EPCOR
+Matthew Wade, AAP, AFPP, APRP, CPA, EPCOR

 *Separate registration is required and space is limited.
 Register early as session will likely sell out.